 Float and straightedge the wearing surface so the finished surface is at the cross-section shown in the Contract Documents.
-Do not add water to the surface of concrete, unless approved by the Engineer, and when approved apply as a fog spray.
+Do not add water to the surface of concrete.
+Do not float the concrete surface if fogging has commenced

-Secure a smooth riding bridge deck, correcting surface variations exceeding 1/8 inch in 10 feet by use of an approved profiling device, or other method approved by the Engineer.
+Secure a smooth riding bridge deck, correcting surface variations exceeding \(^1\)% inch in 10 feet by use of an approved profiling device, or other method approved by the Engineer.